loresuso/falco-action/README.md

 This GitHub Action can be used to monitor your GitHub runner and detect Software Supply Chain attacks thanks to ad-hoc Falco rules specific to this use case.

 The repository is home of three GitHub Actions, namely `start`, `stop` and `analyze`.
-We currently support two mode of operation:
+We currently support two modes of operation:

 - live mode
 - analyze mode

 Let's delve into their details.

+> Note: we recommend users to always pin the dependencies of this GitHub Action to ensure the use of an immutable release

 ## Live mode